 Step Action WARNING The overnight heaters are for overnight use only.
 If the overnight heater is used, the material must be dispensed the next day.
 If the material can't be dispensed, the machine needs to be heated to mixing temperatures, and agitated to prevent settling.
-If you don't dispense the material after 1 night's use, you risk damaging the material and possibly the machine due to settled material, which can harden in the bottom of the material tank 1 Attach the heater power cord to a suitable extension cord.
-2 Attach the extension cord to its own outlet rated for 15 amps minimum.
+If you don't dispense the material after 1 night's use, you risk damaging the material and possibly the machine due to settled material, which can harden in the bottom of the material tank 1 Attach each heater to a suitable extension cord.
+2 Attach each heater to its own outlet rated for 15 amps minimum.
+CAUTION Attaching both heaters to the same outlet will most likely pop the circuit breaker inline from the power source.
+Combining both heaters together will draw too much amperage for most common 15 amp circuits.
 WARNING Suitable extension cord size requirements for 110 Volt use: 25-50 FT • 16-20 Amps • 12 Gauge (Heavy Duty) or 10 Gauge (Extra Heavy Duty) 100 FT • 16-20 Amps • 10 Gauge (Extra Heavy Duty) Suitable extension cord size requirements for 220 Volt use: 25-50 FT • 8-10 Amps • 14 Gauge (Medium Duty) or 12 Gauge (Heavy Duty) 100 FT • 8-10 Amps • 12 Gauge (Heavy Duty) Failure to use the correct size extension cord could result in damage and possible fire!
 3 Disconnect the heater when using the machine's burner system.
 CAUTION Do not use the heater without heat transfer oil in the tank.
 Doing so will overheat and damage the heater, and it will have to be replaced.